Bunjekelly/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that displays current directory contents, including hidden files (starting with .) a script that displays current directory's content in long formart including hidden files with user and group ID displayed numerically a script that creates a directory named my_first_directory in the /tmp/ directory
+a script that displays current directory contents, including hidden files (starting with .) a script that displays current directory's content in long formart including hidden files with user and group ID displayed numerically a script that creates a directory named my_first_directory in the /tmp/ directory a script that moves the file betty from /tmp/ to /tmp/my_first_directory